mweel1/usa_high_level/USA-Internet/index.md

 - Violates terms of service
 - Violates cancellation policy
 - Display media content without an media content Id and media server.

-## FCC Application Zones

-All domains that are registered on the American Domain System will default to a federal application zone with the FCC as consumer facing.

-If the user would like to make their domain specific to an application zone they must register with the [FCC](/domain-zones/) to make those definitions.

 ## Crawling Websites